rmvanhees/moniplot/README.md

 people by [Paul Tol](https://personal.sron.nl/~pault/).
 * module s5p_plot.py - the class S5Pplot is rewritten and now available as MONplot in the module mon_plot.py.

+## Installation
-The module pys5p requires Python3.8+ and Python modules: cartopy, h5py, matplotlib, numpy and xarray.
+The module moniplot requires Python3.8+ and Python modules: cartopy, h5py, matplotlib, numpy and xarray.

+Installation instructions are provided in the INSTALL file.